williamdemeo/Math700Spring2014/README.md

 from the collection of homework problems.

 **Computing:**
 No prior programming experience is required for this course, and the computing component of the course will be optional.
 This is a graduate math course, so it will be taught from a more abstract and general perspective than undergraduate linear algebra.
 However, one of the best ways to develop a deeper understanding of the material is to use the computer to experiment with and apply the methods.
-For this, we will use a number of programming languages, depending in part on student backgrounds and interests.
-These will most likely include Matlab/Octave, Sage/Python, and C/LAPACK.
+For this we will use one or two different programming languages, depending in part on student backgrounds and interests, and most likely including Matlab/Octave, Sage/Python, and C/LAPACK.

 **Course topics in more detail:**

 1. Fields, vector spaces and algebras over a field, isomorphism theorems.
-5. Linear independence, basis, and dimension.
+5. Linear independence, basis and dimension.
 6. Linear transformations.
 7. The endomorphism algebra of a vector space.
 8. Representation of linear transformations by matrices.
-8. Lattices of subspaces and invariant subspaces.
+8. Lattice of subspaces and invariant subspaces.
 9. Determinant and trace.
 9. Spectral theory: eigenvalues, eigenvectors.
-9. Euclidean structure: orthonormal bases, norms, spectral radius.
+9. Euclidean structure: orthonormal basis, norms, spectral radius.
 9. Normed linear spaces and duality.
 9. Spectral theory of self-adjoint mappings.